xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

     Fig 1b.
 FULL Commit to an Update proposal from Client B.
         Messages with ' are sent in the the PQ session.

 **Remark**: Fig 1b shows Client A accepting the update proposals from Client B as a FULL commit.
-The flag `f` in the classical update proposal `Upd(B, f)` indicates B's intention for a FULL commit to whomever commits to its proposal. [**Comment**: I think this is better than letting a client choose to full commit or partial commit on a set of proposals it receives b/c we let the originator of the proposals decide on the partial/fullness of the commit.]
+The flag `f` in the classical update proposal `Upd(B, f)` indicates B's intention for a FULL commit to whomever commits to its proposal.

 ## Adding a User